Jiang241023/research_project/README.md

 > uv pip install scipy
 > ```

-# 2.The architecture of hybrid_approach
+# The architecture of hybrid_approach
 > ```bash
 > hybrid_approach/
 > ├─ config_yaml/                     # the configurations for these approaches.